 Starting a New Business in the Middle of Divorce

-This is a tough question, and the answer depends a lot on the divorce laws of your state, which generally fall into three groups.
+This is a tough question, and the answer will depend a lot on the divorce laws of your state, which generally fall into three groups.

-A shrinking minority of states are title states.
-In these states, whoever holds the title of an asset gets that asset in the divorce settlement.
-In a title state, you and your investor would simply have to form a new corporation or LLC for each new business location without your ex-wife's participation, and she would not be entitled to receive anything from the new business locations.
+A shrinking minority of states are "title" states.
+In these states, whoever owns title to an asset gets that asset in the divorce settlement.
+You and your investor would simply have to form a new corporation or LLC for each new business location without your ex-wife's participation, and she would not be entitled to receive anything from the new business locations.

-Some other states, especially in the southwestern United States, are community-property states.
-In these states, all marital property (assets acquired during the marriage) is considered owned by the two spouses 50-50.
-If you live in a community-property state, you will need to ask your lawyer when a marriage is considered to end legally for purposes of determining community property: when the initial divorce petition is filed, or when a final decree of divorce is issued?
+Some other states, especially in the southwestern United States, are "community property" states.
+In these states, all "marital property" (assets acquired during the marriage) is considered owned 50-50 by the two spouses.
+If you live in a "community property" state, you will need to ask your lawyer when a marriage is considered to "end" legally for purposes of determining "community property" -- when the initial divorce petition is filed, or when a final decree of divorce is issued?

-The third and fastest-growing group is equitable-distribution states.
-In these states, including most states in the northeastern United States, assets acquired during the marriage are put into a pool, regardless of who owns legal title to them.
-If the divorce parties can't agree on how these assets should be distributed, the judge presiding over the case has broad discretionary authority to divide them any way he or she sees fit in an effort to achieve the fairest possible outcome (the most equitable distribution, hence the name).
+The third and fastest-growing group are "equitable distribution" states.
+In these states, including most states in the northeastern United States, assets acquired during the marriage are put into a "pool", regardless of who owns legal title to them.
+If the parties to the divorce can't agree on how these assets should be distributed, the judge presiding over the case has broad discretionary authority to divide them any way he or she sees fit in an effort to achieve the fairest possible outcome (the most "equitable" distribution, hence the name).

-In an equitable-distribution state, you still have the issue of whether an asset is marital property if acquired after a divorce action but before a final decree.
-But because of the broad powers judges are given in equitable-distribution states, the judge could possibly extend the period for marital property even beyond the legal dissolution date if, in his or her judgment, your new business is a continuation or extension of an asset that was created during the marriage.
+In an "equitable distribution" state, you still have the issue of whether an asset acquired after a divorce action has begun but before a final decree has been issued is "marital property."
+But because of the broad powers judges are given in "equitable distribution" states, the judge possibly could extend the period for "marital property" even beyond the legal dissolution date if, in his or her judgment, your new business is a continuation or extension of an asset that was created during the marriage.

 It's a very tricky question and should not be dealt with without some expert advice on the matrimonial laws of your state.
 Assuming the law in this situation isn't clear (as is likely), here are some practical suggestions for how you may be able to move forward with this business.

-First, if you are financially able, consider making an offer to purchase your wife's share of the existing business, giving you sole ownership and control over its future growth.
-You will probably have to give up some heavy-duty assets, such as your house and investment portfolio, to get this, and you should consider carefully how long it will take to make up for these losses with the business's projected revenue growth.
+First, if you are financially able to do so, you should consider making an offer to purchase your wife's share of the existing business, giving you sole ownership and control over its future growth.
+You probably will have to give up some heavy-duty assets, such as your house and investment portfolio, and you should consider carefully how long it will take to make up for these losses from the business's projected revenue growth.

-If your wife will not accept any sort of compromise, make sure your investor owns a majority share of each new corporation or LLC you form.
-That way, if your ex-wife does seek to attack your interest in the business, it will not technically be your business, and she will only be able to obtain a piece of your piece of each new company without any significant role in managing or running the business.
+If your wife will not accept any sort of compromise, make sure your investor owns a majority share of each new corporation or LLC you form for this business.
+That way, if your ex-wife does seek to attach your interest in the business, it will not technically be "your" business, and she will be able to obtain only a piece of your piece of each new company, without any significant role in managing or running the business.